 How has ECCI’s Climate-KIC programme helped?

 Winning competitive funding shows a degree of confidence in you and your business, which helps generate more interest and support.
 ECCI has invaluable networks too.
-I’ve met a lot of great people so far, and learned lots from the other companies on the programme.
+I met a lot of great people and learned lots from the other companies on the programme.

 “The Climate-KIC Accelerator programme has really helped Clean Water Wave go from being an idea to a dream realised.
 In the short time of the programme, we’ve incorporated as a company, developed our business model and attracted funding so we can pilot our project.”
 Clean Water Wave founder, Stephanie Terreni Brown